CDCgov/data-exchange-processing-status/spikes/graphql/README.md

 - [ ] Retrieve metadata as dynamic map
 - [ ] Get sorting working
 - [ ] Test subscriptions to mutations
+- [ ] One or two "real world" examples of Portal needs (e.g. a where clause or two)

 ### GraphQL Kotlin
 [GraphQL Kotlin](https://opensource.expediagroup.com/graphql-kotlin/docs/) is a collection of libraries, built on top of graphql-java, that simplify running GraphQL clients and servers in Kotlin.
 The idea behind using graohql-kotlin over a server is to explore the pros and cons of having an embedded GraphQL server over an independent one.

 ## Next Steps
 - Evaluate other open-source GraphQL server solutions?
 So far, not able to find any other platformss outside of Apollo that are mature and support NoSQL.
 At the time of this writing, other popular GraphQL server platforms like Hasura, Prisma, and Graphile don't appear to work with NoSQL DBs like MongoDB or CosmosDB.
+- Evaluate graphql-kotlin (approach 2)
 - Deploy solution to Azure
 - Test [Import a GraphQL API](https://learn.microsoft.com/en-us/azure/api-management/graphql-api?tabs=portal) into the APIM
 - Test query performance